jjmccollum/teiphy/docs/example.rst

-Due to the availability of extensive collation data for the Greek New Testament, and because this project was originally developed for use with such data, we tested this library on a collation of the book of Ephesians in over 200 textual witnesses (including manuscripts, correctors’ hands, translations to other languages, and quotations from church fathers).
+Due to the availability of extensive collation data for the Greek New Testament, and because this project was originally developed for use with such data, we tested this library on a sample collation of the book of Ephesians in thirty-eight textual witnesses (including manuscripts, correctors’ hands, translations to other languages, and quotations from church fathers).
 The manuscript transcriptions used for this collation were those produced by the University of Birmingham’s Institute for